 Going beyond Euro-American perspectives, this book presents a comprehensive study of Africa and its role in world politics.

 Africa in World Affairs:

 • Closely examines the transition of Africa in its colonial and post-colonial phases;

 • Explores the intellectual history of modern Africa through liberation struggles, social movements, leaders and thinkers;

 • Investigates the continent’s relationships with former colonial powers such as Britain, France and Portugal; untangles complexities of French neo-colonialism and sheds light on the role of the superpower, such as the USA and major and rising powers like China and India;

 • Highlights complex and wide-ranging diversities of the region, and the ways in which it continues to negotiate with issues of modernity, racism and globalisation.

 A core text on Africa and the world, this book will be indispensable for students of African studies, politics and international relations, and history.
-It will also be must read for policy-makers, diplomats and government think tanks.
+It will also be a must-read for policymakers, diplomats and government think tanks.

 Introduction.
 1. Colonial, Anti-colonial and Post-Colonial in Continuum 2.
-Emancipatory Winds of Pan Africanism and African Unity Movements 3.
+Emancipatory Winds of Pan-Africanism and African Unity Movements 3.
 South Africa: From Racism and Apartheid to African Renaissance 4.
-Exploring the Trail of French Neo-Colonial Dominance in Sub Saharan Africa 5.
-Changing Complexities of the U.S.A’s Imperial Policies in Africa 6.
-Unraveling complex shades in Sino-African Ensemble: Altruistic, Neo-Imperialist or Just a Partnership in Development Process?
-7. Revisiting the Anatomy of India’s Growing Presence in Africa: From a Developing Country to a Rising Power.
+Exploring the Trail of French Neo-Colonial Dominance in Sub-Saharan Africa 5.
+Changing Complexities of the USA’s Imperial Policies in Africa 6.
+Unraveling complex shades in Sino-African Ensemble: Altruistic, Neo-Imperialist or Just a Partnership in the Development Process?
+7. India’s Growing Presence in Africa: From a Developing Country to a Rising Power.
 Conclusion.